 Victoria Stadium is a multi-purpose stadium located in the British Overseas Territory of Gibraltar, on the southern tip of the coast of Spain.
 The stadium was first opened in 1926 as a sports ground for the British military forces.

-The Royal Engineers rebuilt the stadium in 1971 for both local inhabitants and the military before the Government of Gibraltar financed improvements of Victoria Stadium's pitch and athletics track in 1991.
+The Royal Engineers rebuilt the stadium in 1971 for both local inhabitants and the military before the Government of Gibraltar financed improvements to Victoria Stadium's pitch and athletics track in 1991.

-In 2017 UEFA permitted Gibraltar teams to compete in their competitions at Victoria Stadium.
-Proposals to build a Europa Point Stadium were scrapped.
-In April 2017 the Gibraltar FA bought the stadium and carried out improvements to it.
+In 2017, UEFA permitted Gibraltar teams to compete in their competitions at Victoria Stadium.
+Proposals to build a Europa Point Stadium were scrapped before it was eventually constructed to share football in the territory.
+In April 2017, the Gibraltar FA bought Victoria Stadium and carried out improvements to it.

 My visit